sharathsamala/DataScience/FaceRecognition/README.md

 | GenerateDataset.py | Generating the sample data for training, uses webcam |
 | TrainWithDataset.py | creating a model using the generated dataset |
 | FaceRecognition.py | once the trained model is generated, This can start face recognition |

+1. Generate data
+2. Train a model using generated data
+3. Start detecting the faces